What is a panel survey?

-As mentioned above, researchers us panel surveys to measure specific parameters and human behaviors accurately.
+As mentioned above, researchers use panel surveys to measure specific parameters and human behaviors accurately.
 For example, they use this type of study to collect and analyze the pricing of a product, the effectiveness of an advertisement campaign, or the projected sales numbers.

-Panel survey is used for panel research to track continuous consumer purchasing habits, like purchasing groceries, food, and drinks, electronic gadgets, clothing items, toiletries, etc.
+A panel survey is used for panel research to track continuous consumer purchasing habits, like purchasing groceries, food, and drinks, electronic gadgets, clothing items, toiletries, etc.

 User-centered design for panel surveys makes use of focus groups.
 In this, a moderator is assigned to a small group of people usually 6-10.
 The moderator facilitates discussions amongst the people in the group.
 Focus groups consist of participants who have a good knowledge of the subject matter being discussed for data collection.

 How to design a panel survey